 Connecting docs to tasks

 Turn your documentation directly into an action plan.
-A simple prompt like, "find all unchecked action items on this page and create a new task for each in the 'PROJ' Jira project," can bridge the gap between planning in Confluence and doing the work in Jira.
+A simple prompt like, "find all unchecked action items on this page and create a new task for each in the 'PROJ' Jira project," helps bridge the gap between planning and execution.

-While the natural language interface is a great starting point, digging a little deeper reveals some practical limitations that might become roadblocks for teams with more complex needs.
+While the natural language interface is a fantastic starting point, there are some considerations to keep in mind for teams with highly complex or cross-platform needs.

 -